-- Manage Program Committee members as they go through the conference proposal submissions, peer-review, proposal decision making and grouping processes in the online system. - Build database for the Research Committee of NARST accepted proposals that may possibly be presented at NSTA sessions on behalf of NARST. - Create database of NARST Annual International Conference presentations (Excel). - Generate conflict-free schedule for annual NARST meeting (TTMaker). - Provide NARST association with draft program (Microsoft Word) for graphic design work. - Work with Executive Committee and Management Company on program editing resulting in the final NARST Annual International Conference program.
+- · Communicate regularly with NARST Executive Committee, Management Company, and membership about annual conference proposal submissions and scheduling. - Manage Program Committee members as they go through the conference proposal submissions, peer-review, proposal decision making and grouping processes in the online system. - Build database for the Research Committee of NARST accepted proposals that may possibly be presented at NSTA sessions on behalf of NARST. - · Create database of NARST Annual International Conference presentations (Excel). - Generate conflict-free schedule for annual NARST meeting (TTMaker or equivalent). - Provide NARST association with draft program (Microsoft Word) for graphic design work. - Work with Executive Committee and Management Company on program editing resulting in the final NARST Annual International Conference program.